 At one time, it could be said that the IB Diploma Programme was an exclusive undertaking that was designed for elite, university-bound students only.
-Over the past few decades, however, this has changed, and with the advent of the IB Learner Profile and the development of the IB Approaches to Teaching and Learning, the IB Diploma Programme, which has always promoted the value of diversity, has become inclusive in nature and design.
+Over the past few decades, however, this has changed.With the advent of the IB Learner Profile and the development of the IB Approaches to Teaching and Learning, the IB Diploma Programme, which has always promoted the value of diversity, has become inclusive in nature and design.

 The IB Diploma Programme at Richmond Secondary School has a thirty-year tradition of being inclusive, having historically found that the chief predictor that a student will have success in the programme is the possession of a genuine, authentic and personal commitment to managing the challenges that the Diploma Programme generates.